The Slipher Society

 - Astronomer Dr. Gerard van Belle was able to use Slipher Society funding to purchase automated ACP software for Lowell’s Titan Monitor (TiMo) telescope.
 The 20” telescope on the Mars Hill campus has been drafted into extra service since the mechanical failure of longtime workhorse 31” telescope on Anderson Mesa.
 By automating TiMo, current work measuring the temperature of stars can continue, in addition to a wide variety of pilot programs, including: high-precision light curves of eclipsing binary stars, Sloan photometric colors of asteroids, and asteroid stellar occultations.

-Slipher Society members invest annually in Lowell astronomers and their research.
-The Society is named in honor of two of the observatory’s historic directors, brothers V.M. and E.C.
+The Slipher Society is named in honor of two of the observatory’s past directors, each of them astronomers in their own right—brothers V.M. and E.C.
 Slipher.
-(Find out more about the Slipher brothers here.)

 - A Slipher Society commemorative lapel pin.